Updated on April 8, 2022, at 3:21 PM

 For example, how many financial professionals have never had the critical care planning conversation?
 If you’re one of them, now is the time!
 I recently read an insightful article, “The Other Pandemic: What to Do About the Coming Alzheimer’s Crisis,” that dove into one of the scariest and most costly diseases known.

 According to the article, there will be 60% more elderly population by 2030.
 That’s less than a decade away.
 Simply put, it’s time to talk about care planning before it’s too late.
 It’s time to address the “other pandemic” of Alzheimer’s.
-And care planning solutions are the ultimate hedge against this dreaded illness.
+And the best care planning solutions are the ultimate hedge against this dreaded illness.

 Annuities Can Become Tax-Advantaged LTC Solutions

 So how do you address the concern?
 There are so many solutions available to help mitigate the risk of unplanned extended care.
 What if a solution is staring you right in the face?
 Right now, prospecting can still be difficult.
 But what if you could revisit your book of business and start the conversation with clients you already have?